cultivo-hy/cultivo-hy.github.io/_posts/2019-01-31-Statistics 정리.md

 There are two simple methods of determining if your data are normally distributed.
 If you have lots of data (100 points or more), you can use a histogram.
 If the histogram is somewhat bell-shaped, you can assume that you have a normal distribution.
 If you don't have lots of data, construct a normal probability plot and see if the points fall roughly in a straight line.
 If they do, you can assume that your data are normally distributed.

 ---
-# 5.Anderson-Darling Test for Normality
+# 5. Anderson-Darling Test for Normality

 You have a set of data.
 You would like to know if it fits a certain distribution - for example, the normal distribution.
 Maybe there are a number of statistical tests you want to apply to the data but those tests assume your data are normally distributed?
 How can you determine if the data are normally distributed.
 You can construct a histogram and see if it looks like a normal distribution.
 You could also make a normal probability plot and see if the data falls in a straight line.
 We have past newsletters on histograms and making a normal probability plot.
 There is an additional test you can apply.
 It is called the Anderson-Darling test and is the subject of this month's newsletter.